This post may contain affiliate links. Please read our disclosure policy.

 Hi everyone – Jack here.
 First, let me start off by saying that I think you’re absolutely going to love this Chicken Scarpariello recipe.
 (I know I do!)

-Chicken Scarpariello is believed to have originated in New York.
+Chicken Scarpariello is believed to have originated in New York City among Italian-American immigrants.
 The word “scarpariello” means shoemaker or shoe fixer in Italian.

 Others have you imagine chicken bones sticking out of your mouth as you eat this delicious dish – similar to a shoemaker holding tacks in his mouth as he works.